AdeenaRaheen/Dairy-Goods-Sales-Dashboard-PowerBI/README.md

 The dashboard utilizes a simulated dataset containing dairy sales records, product information, customer locations, inventory levels, and farm-related metrics.

-## How to View/Use
-1. Download the `.pbix` file from this repository.
-2. Open the file using Power BI Desktop.
-3.  **Explore the Dashboard:**
-    * Use the navigation tabs at the bottom to switch between the "Overview & Sales Performance" and "Operations & Product Quality" pages.
-    * Utilize the slicers on the left-hand side of each page to filter data by Date, Brand, Location, and Sales Channel.
-Note that key filters are synchronized across pages for a seamless experience.
-    * Hover over visuals for detailed tooltips.
-    * Click on elements within charts (e.g., a specific brand bar, a location in the matrix) to cross-filter other visuals on the same page.

 ## Technologies Used